 Amanda Markwick received both a double Bachelor’s degree (Modern Flute/French Language and Literature) and a Master’s degree (Early Music) from Indiana University, Bloomington, Indiana, U.S.A.
 Her flute professors included Kate Lukas, Thomas Robertello, and Barbara Kallaur.
 Awarded a Huygens scholarship by the Dutch Ministry for Education, Culture, and Science, to attend the Koninklijk Conservatorium in the Hague, the Netherlands, Amanda completed her second Bachelor’s and Master’s degrees in Renaissance, Baroque, and Classical flutes with Kate Clark, Wilbert Hazelzet, and Barthold Kuijken.

 Amanda has also participated in the Bloomington Early Music Festival, in Bloomington, Indiana, the U.S.A.; the International Harp Convention in Prague, the Czech Republic; the Corso Internazionale di Musica Antica in Urbino, Italy; the Casa de Mateus Festival in Vila Real, Portugal; the Festival Internacional de Musica de Cadaques in Cadaques, Spain; the 3rd Festival Internacional de Música Clásica de Ribadeo, Spain; the Early Music Festival in Utrecht, the Netherlands; the Köthener Bachfesttage, in Köthen, Germany; and the Trigonale Festival der Alten Musik, in Austria.
+She was invited to perform in the “Solissimo” series at the Magdeburger Telemann Festtage in 2020 (postponed until 2022).

 In addition to maintaining her performing agenda, Amanda is regularly invited as a guest lecturer, most recently at the Irish World Academy in Limerick, Ireland; the Bauhinia Musik Haus in Hong Kong, and the Kuopio Conservatory in Kuopio, Finland.
 Her article “Advice for Traverso Beginners” was published by “Fluit” magazine in the Netherlands.
-With co-author Kate Clark, Amanda has written The Renaissance Flute: A Contemporary Guide, the first modern handbook for the Renaissance flute, which will be published by Oxford University Press in August 2020.
+With co-author Kate Clark, Amanda has written The Renaissance Flute: A Contemporary Guide, the first modern handbook for the Renaissance flute, was published by Oxford University Press in August 2020.

 Amanda lives and teaches in Berlin, Germany.